Nesting statistics in the O(n) loop model on random planar maps: First combinatorial results on planar maps

 \subsection{Reminder on the nested loop approach}

 We remind that $F_{\ell}$ is the partition function for a loop model on a planar map with a boundary of perimeter $\ell$.
-The nested loop approach describes it in terms of $\mathcal{F}_{p} = \mathcal{F}_{p}(g_1,g_2,\ldots)$.
-By definition, this is the generating series of usual maps (\textit{i.e.}, without a loop configuration) which are planar, have a rooted boundary of perimeter $p$, and counted with a Boltzmann weight $g_k$ per inner face of degree $k$ ($k \geq 1$).
+The nested loop approach describes it in terms of the generating series $\mathcal{F}_{p} = \mathcal{F}_{p}(g_1,g_2,\ldots)$ of usual maps (\textit{i.e.}, without a loop configuration) which are planar, have a rooted boundary of perimeter $p$, and counted with a Boltzmann weight $g_k$ per inner face of degree $k$ ($k \geq 1$) and an auxiliary weight $u$ per vertex.
+To alleviate notations, the dependence on $u$ is left implicit in most expressions.
 By convention, we assume that boundaries are rooted.
-We then have the fundamental relation \cite{BBG12b} \beq F_{\ell} = \mathcal{F}_{\ell}(G_1,G_2,\ldots), \eeq where the $G_k$'s satisfy the fixed point condition \beq G_k = g_k + \sum_{\ell' \geq 0} A_{k,\ell'} \mathcal{F}_{\ell'}(G_1,G_2,\ldots) = g_k + \sum_{\ell' \geq 1} A_{k,\ell'}\,F_{\ell'}, \eeq where $A_{k,\ell}$ is the generating series of sequences of faces visited by a loop, which are glued together so as to form an annulus, in which the outer boundary is rooted and has perimeter $k$, and the inner boundary is unrooted and has perimeter $\ell$.
+We then have the fundamental relation \cite{BBG12b} \beq F_{\ell} = \mathcal{F}_{\ell}(G_1,G_2,\ldots), \eeq where the $G_k$'s satisfy the fixed point condition \beq G_k = g_k + \sum_{\ell' \geq 0} A_{k,\ell'} \mathcal{F}_{\ell'}(G_1,G_2,\ldots) = g_k + \sum_{\ell' \geq 0} A_{k,\ell'}\,F_{\ell'}, \eeq where $A_{k,\ell}$ is the generating series of sequences of faces visited by a loop, which are glued together so as to form an annulus, in which the outer boundary is rooted and has perimeter $k$, and the inner boundary is unrooted and has perimeter $\ell$.
 Compared to the notations of \cite{BBG12b}, we decide to include in $A_{k,\ell}$ the weight $n$ for the loop crossing all faces of the annulus.
-We call $G_k$ the renormalized face weights.
+We call $G_k$ the renormalised face weights.

-Throughout the text, unless it is precised in the paragraph headline that we are working with usual maps, the occurrence of $\mathcal{F}$ will always refer to $\mathcal{F}(G_1,G_2,\ldots)$.
+Throughout the text, unless it is specified in the paragraph headline that we are working with usual maps, the occurrence of $\mathcal{F}$ will always refer to $\mathcal{F}(G_1,G_2,\ldots)$.